minhvo99/nd0191-c2-React-Redux-project-starter/README.md

 Using the provided starter code, you'll build a React/Redux front end for the application.
 We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.

+## Project Setup

+- Clone the Project.
+- Install the dependencies: `npm install`
+- Start the server: `npm run start`

+## How it works?

+- The user needs to login before they can vote or create poll
+- The user will be ranked in the leaderboard based on the number of question created and answered.
+- The user can create a poll with two option.

+## packages used

+for design:
+- daisyui
+- tailwind

+for testing:
+- jest
+- react testing library

+for state management:
+- react-redux
+- reduxjs/toolkit

 ## Data

 There are two types of objects stored in our database: